 Foreign Currency Exchange Contracts-The Board may enter into forward contracts to purchase and sell foreign currencies in the normal course of its investing activities to manage the currency exposure associated with the Board's foreign equity and fixed income investments.
 The terms of these contracts generally do not exceed one year.
 The credit risk associated with these contracts is minimal as they are entered into with a limited number of highly rated counterparties.

-The following tables summarize the System's foreign exchange contracts by currency as of June 30, 2011 and 2010:
+The following tables summarize the Board's foreign exchange contracts by currency as of June 30, 2012 and 2011, currency amounts in thousands.